natalieagus/50002/docs/Labs/lab4.md

 {:.note}
 The output signals written under each bubble is called **control** signals: they control and drive the datapath.
 Think of it like a *train conductor's action*.
 The datapath is the *railway system*, it's already built and all rails are already there.
 The conductor's brain (FSM) decide what to do and their action is translated into *control signals* that drive the **train** (data).

+## Feedback Signals

+Also known as status signals, these signals are produced by the datapath and fed to the FSM to typically trigger state transitions.
+The design is entirely up to you.
+For instance, you can have status/feedback signals like `last_index` to indicate whether we have reached the end of the test list and `equal` to indicate whether the adder's output matches the answer key's output.

 ## Control Signals

 {:.highlight}
 These are the <span class="orange-bold">wires that cross the boundary</span> between the FSM controller and the datapath hardware described earlier.
+The direction of these control signals is from controller *to* datapath.

 Each **control signal** answers a very concrete question like: